 Location: Pispankatu 30

-We battled with mosquitos, started our own fire, ate tasty game meat over an open flame, learned to chop wood with an ax without losing a limb, and relaxed in the serenity of the Finnish boreal forest overlooking one of the many, many lakes from our wilderness shelter.
-It was unreal and I could have happily spent the whole day out there.
+We battled with mosquitos, started our own fire, ate tasty game meat over an open flame, and learned to chop wood with an ax without losing a limb.

 Location: Kintulammin Retkeilyalue

 Like many Finnish cities, Tampere has its own delightful market hall (one of the oldest in Finland, in fact).

 The Tampere Market Hall is chock-full of fresh produce, butcher shops, fish shops, and bakeries.

 It even houses a craft beer shop which stocks a delicious selection of Nordic brews!

 Right near the fish section of the market hall, you can’t miss having a delicious meal at 4 Seasons (4vuodenaikaa), which specializes in seafood with a French twist.